xipki/xipki/assemblies/xipki-ca/README.md

 2. Download the `bcprov-jdk15on-<version>.jar` and `bcpkix-jdk15on-<version>.jar` from
   [BouncyCastle Latest Release](https://www.bouncycastle.org/latest_releases.html) to the folder `${JETTY_BASE}/lib/ext`.
 The cryptographic libraries are not included since we need the latest release.
+3 (Optional) If you use database other than PostgreSQL, MariaDB and MySQL, you need to download the JDBC driver to the folder `${JETTY_BASE}/lib/ext`.
-3. (Optional) If you use database other than MariaDB and MySQL, you need to overwrite the configuration templates with those in the corresponding sub folder in `${JETTY_BASE}/xipki/etc/ca/database`, and download the JDBC driver to the folder `${JETTY_BASE}/lib/ext`.
+4 (Optional) If you use database other than MariaDB and MySQL, you need to overwrite the configuration templates with those in the corresponding sub folder in `${JETTY_BASE}/xipki/etc/ca/database`.
-4. Adapt the database configurations `${JETTY_BASE}/xipki/etc/ca/database/ca-db.properties`.
+5. Adapt the database configurations `${JETTY_BASE}/xipki/etc/ca/database/ca-db.properties`.
-5. Create new databases configured in Step 4.
+6. Create new databases configured in Step 4.
-6. Initialize the databases configured in Step 4.
+7. Initialize the databases configured in Step 4.
    In dbtool, call `bin/initdb.sh --db-schema sql/ca-init.xml --db-conf /path/to/ca-db.properties`
-7. Configure the TLS listener by adding the following block to the file `start.ini`.
+8. Configure the TLS listener by adding the following block to the file `start.ini`.
 Please configure XIPKI_BASE correctly.

 ```sh